CubeVic/configuration_loader/README.md

 ### Common Issues

-1. **Configuration Not Found**
-   - Make sure the configuration file exists in the specified path
-   - Check if the file extension is supported (.toml, .yaml, .yml, .json)
-   - Verify file permissions

-2. **Validation Errors**
+1. **File Not Found**: If you get a `ConfigFileError`, make sure your configuration file exists and is accessible.

-   - If using Pydantic validation, ensure your configuration matches the model
+2. **Validation Errors**: If you get a `ConfigValidationError`, check that your configuration matches the Pydantic model schema.
-   - Check for required fields in your Pydantic model
-   - Verify data types match the model's expectations
-   - Remember: validation is optional - you can load without a model

-3. **Environment Variables Not Loading**
-   - Confirm the environment variables are set
-   - Check if the env_prefix matches your environment variables
-   - Verify the environment variable names follow the prefix pattern

-4. **Custom Source Issues**
-   - Ensure your custom source implements the ConfigSource interface
-   - Verify the load() method returns a dictionary
-   - Check for any exceptions in your custom source
+3. **Source Errors**: If you get a `ConfigSourceError`, verify that your environment variables or CLI arguments are correctly formatted.

+4. **Parser Errors**: If you get a `ConfigParserError`, ensure your configuration file is in a supported format (TOML, YAML, or JSON).

 ## Contributing